In Employment Discrimination, Sturm uses interdisciplinary readings,

 If the subject matter lends itself to normative questions or

 discussion, then these students participate in planning the class.

-or a role-play within the large class itself.
+within the large class itself.

 See resource page for examples